 Although there are a number of benefits to holding regular performance appraisals, using this assessment method can provide a deeper level of insight into the level of employee performance in your company.

 Here are some of the pros:

 - Many companies are now distancing themselves from traditional annual performance reviews as they are costly and do not offer a true representation of an employee’s performance.
-The 9 box give you a much more rounded and up-to-date perspective.
+The 9 box gives you a much more rounded and up-to-date perspective.
 This is because you can use it to evaluate both current performance and potential, so it gives you a much clearer picture of each employee’s performance.
 It also helps you deliver more relevant recognition and more appropriate support, which improves employee morale.

 - The 9 box is quick to set up and easy to use.
 You just have to review an employee’s strengths and weaknesses to match them with the right box.
 The visual nature of it also makes it much easier for you to see where you have gaps in your talent pool.

-- It encourages dialogue, collaboration and communication between managers.
+- It encourages dialogue, collaboration, and communication between managers.

 - The framework makes it much easier for you to plan for business continuity and employee growth.

 - As an assessment tool, it can give you a fresh perspective on the level of performance in your company.